 In March 2014, the Company and its domestic subsidiaries entered into a secured credit facility with General Electric Capital Corporation ("GECC").
 The loan agreement, as amended and subsequently assigned to Wells Fargo Bank, N.A. pursuant to its acquisition of GECC, provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory (the "WF Loan Agreement").
 The amounts outstanding under the credit facility are payable in full upon maturity of the facility on March 27, 2019, and the credit facility is secured by a security interest in favor of the lender covering a substantial amount of the assets of the Company.
-As of December 31, 2015, the amount of outstanding stand-by letters of credit totaled \$23.2 million; the total excess borrowing capacity was \$55.5 million.
-As of March 31, 2016, the amount of outstanding borrowings was nil and outstanding stand-by letters of credit totaled \$28.2 million; the total excess borrowing capacity was nil.
+As of December 31, 2015, the amount of outstanding borrowings was nil and outstanding stand-by letters of credit totaled \$23.2 million; the total excess borrowing capacity was \$55.5 million.
+As of June 30, 2016, the amount of outstanding borrowings was nil and outstanding stand-by letters of credit totaled \$28.2 million; the total excess borrowing capacity was nil.
+As of June 30, 2016, outstanding stand-by letters of credit exceeded the borrowing base availability under the credit line by \$9.9 million which was funded by the Company resulting in restricted cash of \$9.9 million.
+Such funds will become unrestricted as excess borrowing capacity under the credit line increases.

 The Company's ability to borrow under the WF Loan Agreement is also subject to its ongoing compliance with certain financial covenants, including the maintenance by the Company of a fixed charge coverage ratio of at least 1.2:1.0 based on the trailing four fiscal quarters.
+As of December 31, 2015 and June 30, 2016, the Company was in compliance with the financial covenants under the WF Loan Agreement.

 The Company may borrow funds at LIBOR or at a base rate, plus applicable margins of 225 basis point spread over LIBOR and 125 basis point spread on base rate loans.
-In addition to standard fees, the facility has an unused line fee based on the unused amount of the credit facility, ranging from 25 to 50 basis points.
-As of December 31, 2015 and March 31, 2016, the interest rate on the credit facility was approximately 2.25%.
+In addition to standard fees, the facility has an unused credit line fee, which ranges from 25 to 50 basis points.
+As of December 31, 2015 and June 30, 2016, the interest rate on the credit facility was approximately 2.25%.